kristianmandrup/rx-aster/README.md

 yarn add rx-aster
 ```

 Then, create build script and use it.
-Example (`require`s omitted):

 ```javascript
 aster.watch(['src/**/*.js', 'src/**/*.coffee', 'src/**/*.jsx'])